Opioid Use Disorder: These Treatments Are Available, Now

 What Can You Do About the Opioid Epidemic?

-If you think you are addicted to opioids, or know someone who is, speak to a healthcare provider and know that there are steps that can be taken.
+If you think you are addicted to opioids, or know someone who is, speak to a healthcare provider and know that there are steps that can be taken to reverse your drug use.
+Help is available.
 The first step is taking charge of the situation to get help.
 It's not easy, but if you follow these recommendations you will be on your way:

 - Commit to quitting the use of opioids: if you are ready to take the steps to control your behavior, the path will be easier.